MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Write-Data/instructions1.md

 ## Task

 Implement a program that matches the data flow in the structure digram below.
-The data is to be written to `randomData.csv`.
+Save the file as `writeData.py`.
+The data is to be written to a file called `randomData.csv`.

 ### Design (Structure diagram)